48 Great Things To Do In Paris In April 2024 – Bienvenue au Printemps!

 Christmas Dinner Cruise

 Paris looks its best from a bateau cruising down the Seine River.
 Especially when you're enjoying a classic French meal with wine.
 Sit back at your private table and relax during this scenic dinner cruise as you see Paris from a different perspective, with all the famous landmarks lit up for your viewing pleasure.
-Be sure to choose the Service Premier option for the best seating, the best meal, and champagne — the ultimate experience.
+We know it costs more, but choose the Service Privilège option for the best seating, the best meal, and champagne — the ultimate experience.

 Maxim's of Paris Seine Dinner Cruise